-Home hot water temperatures remain a burn hazard for young and elderlyMarch 28th, 2013 in Health /
+Home hot water temperatures remain a burn hazard for young and elderlyMarch 28, 2013 in Medicine & Health / Health

 Home hot water heater temperatures are too high, warns a team of researchers from the Johns Hopkins Bloomberg School of Public Health.
 Despite the adoption of voluntary standards by manufacturers to preset hot water heater temperature settings below the recommended safety standard of 120°F, temperatures remain dangerously high for a significant proportion of homes, presenting a scald hazard for young children and the elderly.